dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1201.md

 By the mid-1990s, the time spent linking had begun to shrink faster than our ambitions could make programs grow.
 In many cases, link time decreased to a matter of seconds.
 For small jobs, the idea of a linking loader became feasible again.

-3. Moore’s law: Computer speed, memory, and density double every 18 months.
+3. Moore's law: Computer speed, memory, and density double every 18 months.
 This law held from the

 1950s to 2000, but then, at least for clock rates, stopped cold.